By: Matt Kenyon

 - Prop 215 (1996)- Also known as the Compassionate Act, Prop 215 allowed for anyone with a chronic illness to cultivate and possess marijuana with a doctor’s recommendation.

-- SB 420 (2003)- Established an identification card system for medical marijuana patients.
+- SB 420 (2003)- Established an identification card system for medical marijuana patients, also for medical marijuana services in Canada.

 - Marijuana Control, Regulation and Education Act (2009)- Removed penalties for marijuana use, possession and cultivation for CA residents 21 years of age or older.